 ensure that treatment records generated by DCOs for individuals receiving services are incorporated into the CCBHC health record; and

-ensure that treatment records maintained by the CCBHC are accessible to DCOs, consistent with appropriate federal and state laws and regulations governing the sharing of health records.
+ensure that treatment records maintained by the CCBHC are accessible to DCOs, consistent with appropriate Federal and State laws and regulations governing the sharing of health records.

 Develop methods to improve the transition of care to and from the CCBHC, utilizing the existing or planned health IT systems for smooth data exchange.